 Seth is a very well-known African scholar on indigenous psychology.
-In addition to his role at UB as a Professor, he serves as a Research Associate at University of the Witwatersrand, South Africa.
-He was an international visiting research scholar to North Carolina State University, Raleigh, and a Carnegie Scholar at University of Ghana.
-He has served as an external thesis examiner for UCT, UKZN, UNISA, Rhodes University, and University of Cape Coast (UCC) as well as a promotion assessor for University of Ghana and UCC.
-He is a member of the African Union CESA-ECED Knowledge Generation Core Working Group, AfECN Regional Research Technical Team, and Advisory Board member of Mindfully LLC as well as Early Childhood Network-Ghana.
-He has proposed the following: 1) Psychological Theoretics, 2) model of valued human cognitive abilities, 3) risk chain process model, 4) integrated model of human actions and conditions, 5) epistemological allyship, and 6) bio-cultural theory of becoming a person.
-He has also co-authored a practical resource on how to enhance cultural relevance of early childhood development interventions in Africa.
-He created the Characterological Interpersonal Coping Styles Diagnostics.
+In addition to his role at UB as a Professor, he serves as a Research Associate at Wits University, South Africa.
+He is the Secretary of the Pan African Psychology Union.
+He was an international visiting research scholar to NC State, Raleigh and a Carnegie Scholar at University of Ghana.
+He has examined theses/dissertations for UCT, Wits, UFH, MANCOSA, UKZN, UNISA, Rhodes, North-West, Fort Hare, and UCC-Ghana.
+He serves on journal editorial boards.
+He is a co-convenor of AU CESA-ECED Knowledge Generation Working Group.
+He has proposed: 1) Psychological Theoretics, 2) model of valued human cognitive abilities, 3) risk chain process model, 4) integrated model of human actions and conditions, 5) metacolonial cognition, 6) epistemological allyship, 7) bio-cultural theory of becoming a person, and 8) Akan concept of tiboa as a philosophical basis for theorizing in African Psychology.
+Seth co-authored a practical resource on how to enhance cultural relevance of ECD interventions in Africa.
+He created the Characterological Interpersonal Coping Styles Diagnostics and co-authored a Soft Skills Assessment Scale (SSAS) for use in Africa.
 He is best known for his work on history, critical, cultural, and indigenous/African psychology; epistemological violence; Anton W. Amo; and decolonising early child development in Africa.
-Email addresses: Oppongs@ub.ac.bw; Seth.Oppong@wits.ac.za
+Email addresses: Oppongs@ub.ac.bw; seth.oppong@wits.ac.za

 He is open to thesis supervision and examination in the following areas: